Investing and taxes go hand in hand

 Giving less to the government

 The key is to determine whether other investment income will benefit you.
 Too often I hear advice has been given to an investor based solely on a tax perspective.
-As important as this may be, there are may other considerations that must be taken into account like risk, income needs, time horizon, other assets, etc.
+As important as this may be, there are many other considerations that must be taken into account like risk, income needs, time horizon, other assets, etc.

 Individuals receive preferential treatment on dividends received from Canadian Corporations.
 Dividends translate into significant tax savings on investments because of a dividend tax credit.
-In fact, it can mean significant improvements in your after tax return on investment.
+In fact, it can mean significant improvements in your after-tax return on investment.

 Dividend funds can be a very solid alternative to interest income investments.

 Capital gains can be created through investments in stocks, real estate or equity mutual funds.
-The advantage to earning capital gains is only 50% of your gain is taxed.
+The advantage of earning capital gains is only 50% of your gain is taxed.
 The remaining 50% grows tax-free.
 Often capital gains investments offer a deferral on income since the tax only applies when there is a sale of the investment.
 Conservative investors should be aware that more volatile investments typically generate capital gains so invest wisely.

 A newer breed of GIC investments is the index-linked GIC.
 The index-linked GIC guarantees capital and links your rate of return to a market index or investment (TSX, S&P, etc).
 The benefits are the peace of mind of knowing that your capital is guaranteed and the higher potential returns than interest rates offer today.
 However, it important that the investor realizes the growth, even though linked to a “stock market” is classified as interest income.
 The only saving grace might be that you don’t have to pay income tax every year like a GIC or savings bond.
 Rather, tax is paid at the very end at maturity.

-Related article: Create your own index linked GIC
+Related article: Create your own index-linked GIC

 People invest in mutual funds for many reasons; diversification, higher returns, liquidity and professional management.
 We should not forget that many mutual funds also offer significant tax benefits to investing outside of the RRSP.
-Many mutual funds can provide tax benefits in the form of dividend income, deferred capital gains, return of capital, and tax sheltered opportunities.
+Many mutual funds can provide tax benefits in the form of dividend income, deferred capital gains, the return of capital, and tax-sheltered opportunities.
 Today there is a mutual fund for every purpose and if taxes are your concern there are corporate class mutual funds designed to be more tax efficient.